Author has written 17 stories for Lord of the Rings, Silmarillion, Lloyd Alexander, and Hobbit.

 Among things about me that might be of interest here, is my profession; I am an oral stroy-teller and that will probably be reflected in my writing and in my reviews.
 I also ride, and have been for closer to twenty years now, and I got my first horse, a Trakener gelding, seven years ago come November.
 And I got a young mare about a year ago; a two year old of mixed breeds - her father a pure-bred Lusitano, her mother a mixture of three different breeds.
 They decided on breeding without consulting the humans...

 I ride mainly dresage, and am especially interested in the conection between the classical dresage and mounted combat.
-I've joined a groop that reserches mounted combat buring the late Middle-ages, but have not been able to participate much yet.
-When I do, that may influence both my writings and reviews.
+I've joined a groop that reserches mounted combat buring the late Middle-ages, but have not been able to participate much.
+When I do, that may influence my writings.

 English is not my first language and I am dyslextic, so I might have some misspellings and grammer-mistakes, but I try to get it right and am not offended but rather thankful if anyone points them out to me.